DBJDBJ/dbj.cond/man.md

 // or
 dbj.compare.lookup(a,b, my_comparator ) ;
 ```
-That is complex usage and powerfull feature.
-If and when you need it, it is a potential saviour.
+That is complex usage and a powerful feature.
+If and when you need it, it is a potential savior.
 That is our experience.

 ### Comparators are plugins